python-openapi/openapi-core/docs/usage.rst

 Usage
 =====

-Firstly create your specification: object
+Firstly create your specification object.
+By default, OpenAPI spec version is detected:

 .. code-block:: python